Ask Slashdot: Some Good Linux Desktop Option For Kids? - Slashdot

 'Ubermix' (Score:1)

-Linux for my nephew (Score:4, Interesting)
+Linux for my nephew (Score:5, Informative)

 When my nephew was 9, I set up a computer for him.
 I gave him a MATE desktop, which basically works similar to Windows, and he was able to use it right away.